Dawson Knox Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 - Knox (seven red zone targets) has been the recipient of 11.3% of his team's 62 red zone pass attempts.

-- The Bills, who rank fourth in the NFL in points scored, have attempted a pass 59.3% of the time while running the ball 40.7% of the time.
+- The Bills, who rank fourth in the NFL in points scored, have dropped back to pass 59.3% of the time while running the football 40.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Colts.